peter-pakanun/SDEditor/README.md

 - [ ] Make an option not to remove translated in one session files from the list, but to mark them with other color like green
 - [x] Make a small clipboard window on page with translation, under dictionary and regex to past and copy and text
 - [x] Make a full name of file appear on translation page
-- [ ] Make a button to download whole statfiles archive, not just translated files, cuz i almost got a heart attack when i forgot, that i did several savings and i didnt found most of translated files on next uploading of zip file